 The Legal Division is requesting 1.0 Attorney III to enable the Securities Regulation Unit to effectively enforce the provisions of the CSL that regulate and address fraud in connection with the offer and sale of securities and to meet increased workload demands anticipated from implementing AB 511.
-The Enforcement Division is requesting 1.0 Attorney V position to enable the Enforcement Division to effectively enforce the provisions of the CSL that regulate and address fraud in connection with the offer and sale of securities and to meet the provisions of the CSL that regulate and address fraud in connection with the offer and sale of securities and to meet the increased workload demands of AB 511.
+The Enforcement Division is requesting 1.0 Attorney V position to enable the Enforcement Division to effectively enforce the provisions of the CSL that regulate and address fraud in connection with the offer and sale of securities and to meet the increased workload demands of AB 511.